casangi/casadocs/docs/tasks/task_visstat.rst

    absolute deviation, first and third quartiles, minimum, maximum, variance, standard deviation, and root mean square.
 Two other fields indicate whether the data are weighted and whether they are masked.
 The field 'npts' gives the number of data points.
+The parameter 'doquantiles' can be set to False to show the statistical output excluding quantiles, which significantly decreases the run-time of visstat.

    Statistics may be computed on any of the following axes: flag, antenna1, antenna2, feed1, feed2, field_id, array_id,